Shikaga/PitchBlackAnalysis/index.md

 But sadly, *Riddick* misses the most important element, the thing that made *Pitch Black* so good.
 They once again made the mistake of thinking that Riddick should be the hero of the movie.

 This mistake is so tragic, because of how easy it is to make.
 In a sense, the film was doomed from it's title.
 One cannot blame Hollywood for taking it as a forgone conclusion that the film should focus on Riddick.
-But as soon as it did, it was doomed.
+But as soon as it did, it was forever cursed.

-Not that a film based entirely around Riddick couldn't work, it is just that they haven't done it yet.

 Once again, *Pitch Black* works so well because of the character of Fry, Johns and the other survivors.
 We love them, with all their flaws and strength.
+We love them so much that we are perfectly happy to spend the first thirty minutes with them, with Riddick only taking up a few minutes of that screen time.

-Who are these people?
+So who are these people?
 No audience can feel any sympathy for such two bit characters, who do not show up until forty minutes into the film.
-When we have no one to root for except Riddick, I find it difficult to care.
-Especially as it is difficult to decide why Riddick doesn't just kill everyone straight away and save us all a lot of hassle.
+When we have no one to root for except Riddick, we all find it difficult to care. jEspecially as it is difficult to decide why Riddick doesn't just kill everyone straight away and save us all a lot of hassle.